PJGilmw/LCA_deep_uncertainty_fish_micro/README.md

 This repository contains the code used to reproduce the results of the manuscript: *Jouannais.P,Blanco.CF, Pizzol.M, XXX (under review)*

-This is not a generalized platform/package to apply the procedure to any case, but the scripts sepcific to the procedure and not to the case (microalgae and fish production) can be further adapted.
+This is not a generalized platform/package to apply the procedure to any case, but the scripts specific to the procedure and not to the case (microalgae and fish production) can be further adapted.

 **Cite this repository:**
 [![DOI]1)